lnishan/awesome-competitive-programming/README.md

 - [Timus](http://acm.timus.ru/)
 Timus Online Judge is the largest Russian archive of programming problems with automatic judging system.
 Problems are mostly collected from contests held at the Ural Federal University, Ural Championships, Ural ACM ICPC Subregional Contests, and Petrozavodsk Training Camps.
 - [SGU](http://acm.sgu.ru/)
 SGU is an old-school online judge maintained by Saratov State University.
-A high-rated competitive programmer - Huang I-Wen (dreamoon) thinks that it's the hardest online judge because its problems require unusual skills.
+A renowned competitive programmer - Huang I-Wen (dreamoon) thinks that it's the hardest online judge because its problems require unusual skills.
 - [HDU](http://acm.hdu.edu.cn/)
 HDU is an online judge maintained by Hangzhou Dianzi University.
 It's home to many classic problems from the Chinese IOI scene.
 - [UVa](https://uva.onlinejudge.org/)
 An old-school problem archive / online judge with rich history.
 Thousands of problems, including many classic ones, are featured here.
 However, it is strongly advised that you practice with [uHunt](http://uhunt.felix-halim.net/id/0) following its "Competitive Programming Exercise" section.
 - [HackerRank](https://www.hackerrank.com)
 HackerRank is a company that focuses on competitive programming challenges for both consumers and businesses.
-HackerRank's programming challenges can be solved in a variety of programming languages (including, but not limited to, Java, C++, PHP, SQL) and span multiple computer science domains.
+HackerRank's programming challenges can be solved in a variety of programming languages and span multiple computer science domains.
 - [POJ](http://poj.org/)
-POJ is an online judge maintained by Peking University.
-Many great problems can be found here.
+POJ is an online judge with many great problems maintained by Peking University.
 - [Project Euler](https://projecteuler.net/)
 Project Euler features a stunning set of good math problems.
 It also hosts a forum where people can discuss.
 - [Hackerearth](https://www.hackerearth.com/)